Where to See the Best San Diego Sunsets

-Sailing is big in San Diego.
+Sailing in San Diego is pretty popular.
 Marinas dot the coastline like sailboat farms.
 No wonder why.
 It is simply the perfect place to go sailing.
 If you are a beginner, you can practice in the bay, if you are advanced, there is plenty of open water to explore, and the weather is always near perfect.
 Even if you don’t know how to sail, you don’t have an excuse not to be out on the water.
 There are plenty of tours that will take you on an epic sunset sail.

 - Classic Sunset Sail in San Diego

 - San Diego Sunset Cruise from Mission Bay